How to Understand Inflation's Effect on Mortgages

 The Takeaway

-Inflation appears to be ebbing but homebuyers can likely expect continued variations in interest rates in 2024.
+Inflation abated somewhat by the end of 2024, but 2025 presents some unknowns.
+Homebuyers can likely expect continued variation in interest rates.
 It’s true that buying a home or refinancing when mortgage rates are lower could mean substantial savings over the life of your loan.
 But if you’re ready to buy and your finances are in good shape, it doesn’t make sense to wait for slight changes in interest rates — if you’re ready to own your own home, the time is right for you.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.